fiefdx/ScreenStreamer/README.md

    # sync-single-multi, a shoter and multi converters, shoter and converters works synchronizely
    # sync-multi-multi, multi shoters and multi converters, shoters and converters works synchronizely
    mode: single

-   # I use it to stream windows window to my smartphone, play the stream with mxplayer, the mxplayer play mjpeg as 25fps,
-   # so, I set it 20-24fps, and the window's size is (1280 * 720), I use 1000M wifi.
    ```
 3. Run it